Complex Dental Treatments: 8 Effective Strategies for Case Presentation

 Step 3: Introduction

 Always introduce yourself to the patient and explain the role you play in their care.
 Let them know you will be the one to communicate with everyone involved in their care to assure a smooth, successful experience.
-To many patients it can be worrisome when dealing with multiple offices.
-By clearly describing the role you play, you can gain confidence and begin to build trust.

-Step 4: Body language
+Step 4: Body Language

 Always sit with your patient at a safe distance.
 Preferably next to them if the space allows.
 Don’t stand and talk down to them.
 Sitting with your patient allows them to feel comfortable and not rushed through the treatment planning process.

-Step 5: Build trust
+Step 5: Build Trust

-It’s important to have a calm and uninterrupted conversation with the patient to identify any fears or anxiety.
-Once you understand their concerns, you can take steps to address them in a thoughtful and reassuring manner.
 Next, you want to reiterate and confirm the treatment the dentist is recommending and paint a picture for them.
 Detail the steps in their care and what aftercare will look like.
 This overview will give the patient an idea of what to expect.
-It’s a great opportunity to market your website.
-Consider showing them pertinent videos of the procedure, before and after photos and reviews of patients who have been through the same treatment.

 Step 6: Q & A